 Now that you have acquired your wealth, whether large or small, it is time to protect it.
-Regardless of your wealth level, any one can be sued resulting in loss of your hard earned assets.
+Regardless of your wealth level, anyone can be sued and lose hard earned assets.
 Asset protection planning is key to a comprehensive estate plan.
 Your estate plan should cover the unexpected, avoid the probate court system, and provide you with asset protection.

 What Is Asset Protection?

-Asset Protection is the use of legal structures and strategies to transform property that creditors might snatch away into property that is completely, or, at the very least, partially, protected.
-This type of planning cannot be done quickly to protect against your existing legal problems.
-Rather, it is a plan that is put in place long before your problems arise and you find yourself in court.
+Asset Protection is the use of legal structures and strategies to transform property that creditors might snatch away into property that is completely, or at the very least, partially, protected.
+Do this type of planning long before your problems arise and you find yourself in court.

 Here are 4 tools you should implement TODAY to better protect your assets from creditors and lawsuits.